HuggingR$^{4}$: A Progressive Reasoning Framework for Discovering Optimal Model Companions

 \paragraph{Reflection Failure Handling.}

-When the reflection module determines that the models selected in Step 2 are inadequate for the user's request, the main prompt outputs \texttt{\textbackslash boxed\{UNCERTAIN\}}, triggering a backtrack to Step 1 with an expanded search scope.
+When the reflection module determines that the models selected in Stage II are inadequate for the user's request, the main prompt outputs $\boxed{\texttt{UNCERTAIN}}$, triggering a backtrack to Step 1 with an expanded search scope.
 The system employs the following prompt to guide the LLM through this recovery process:

 This mechanism ensures that when initial model selections prove insufficient, the framework can systematically explore alternative candidates while maintaining the context of previously evaluated models, thereby improving the overall success rate of model discovery.